HAL9032/test_package_tsh/README.md

     tp.sp1.m1_fn1()
     ```

-3. **Realize it can't do anything:** You've come a long way but start to realize it really is just a \`package\` for learning purposes.
+3. **Realize it can't do anything:** You've come a long way but start to realize it really is just a 'package' for learning purposes.

 ## Features